top of page

 1. Kidneys:

-• They are a pair of bean-shaped organs located on either side of the spine, just below the ribcage.
+• Structure: A pair of bean-shaped organs located on either side of the spine, below the ribcage.

-• Each kidney contains around a million nephrons, which are the functional units responsible for filtration, reabsorption, secretion, and excretion.
+• Nephrons: Each kidney contains about 1 million nephrons, which perform filtration, reabsorption, secretion, and excretion.

 2. Ureters:

-• These are a pair of muscular tubes that transport urine from the kidneys to the urinary bladder.
+• Function: Transport urine from the kidneys to the bladder.

-• The ureters use peristalsis, a series of involuntary muscular contractions, to move urine along their length.
+• Mechanism: Use peristalsis (involuntary muscular contractions) to move urine along their length.

 Lower urinary tract:

-• The bladder is a hollow, muscular organ that acts as a reservoir for storing urine.
+• Function: Acts as a reservoir for storing urine.

-• It is located in the pelvic cavity, posterior to the pubic symphysis.
+• Location: In the pelvic cavity, behind the pubic symphysis.

 2. Urethra:

-• The urethra is the final part of the urinary tract, responsible for carrying urine from the bladder to the exterior of the body.
+• Function: Carries urine from the bladder to the outside of the body.

-• It has two sphincters, the internal and external urethral sphincters, which control the release of urine.
+• Control: Has two sphincters, the internal and external urethral sphincters, that control urine release.

-• The urethra differs in length and structure between males and females.
+• Structure: Varies in length between males and females.

 Related Posts